toVersus/trainer/README.md

-You can integrate other ML libraries such as [HuggingFace](https://huggingface.co), [DeepSpeed](https://github.com/microsoft/DeepSpeed), or [Megatron-LM](https://github.com/NVIDIA/Megatron-LM) with Kubeflow Training to orchestrate their ML training on Kubernetes.
+You can integrate other ML libraries such as [HuggingFace](https://huggingface.co), [DeepSpeed](https://github.com/microsoft/DeepSpeed), or [Megatron-LM](https://github.com/NVIDIA/Megatron-LM) with Kubeflow Trainer to run them on Kubernetes.

 Kubeflow Trainer enables you to effortlessly develop your LLMs with the [Kubeflow Python SDK](https://github.com/kubeflow/sdk/), and build Kubernetes-native Training